jsfehler/stere/README.rst

 3 - Provide a useful syntax for writing maintainable Page Objects.

-Although it's designed to work with any library, a default implementation using `Splinter <https://github.com/cobrateam/splinter>`_ is available out of the box.
+No automation abilities are built directly into the project; it completely relies on being hooked into other libraries.
+However, a default implementation using `Splinter <https://github.com/cobrateam/splinter>`_ is available out of the box.

 Requirements